Skip to content

 Info

-Here, the key __dataway_api does not need to be configured in the global_customer_keys in datakit.conf.
-Dataway defaults this as a diversion Key, using the current request's API route as its value.
+Here, the key __dataway_api does not need to be configured in the global_customer_keys of datakit.conf.
+Dataway will default to using this as the traffic splitting Key, and use the current request's API route as its value.
 That is, for a certain API:

 POST /v1/some/api